bibhuraushan/bibhuraushan/README.md

 ## About Me

-I'm a solar astrophysicist currently working as a postdoctoral researcher at Southwest Research Institute, Boulder.
+I'm a solar astrophysicist currently working as a research scientist at Southwest Research Institute, Boulder.
 My research focuses on solar astrophysics, surface flux transport model etc. Apart from my academic pursuits, I have a keen interest in coding, data visualization, and photography.

 ## Interests